asczech/2018-08-14-long_reads/_episodes/02-setup.md

 VirtualBox is a virtualization tool from VMWare and is [freely available](https://www.virtualbox.org/wiki/Downloads).
 The Windows systems in use for this workshop at Wageningen UR already have it installed.

-Please download the [The Ubuntu image](https://www.dropbox.com/s/pi8t7gh43itbi64/GT-workshop.vdi?dl=0) and store it on a local hard drive.
+The ubuntu image can be obtained uppon a request.
+Send email to [Andrzej S. Czech](mailto:a.s.czech@genetwister.nl) for a download link.
+Please, download the image and store it on a local hard drive.
 A network location usually does not work, so it is better to store it locally.

 The next steps will install and run the Ubuntu image: